Airflow Anti-Slavery and Human Trafficking Statement 2022

 Airflow Developments Limited is a leader in the ventilation market within the UK.
 We operate in both the domestic and commercial ventilation markets.
-Our products start at entry level extractor fans and go right through to large commercial heat recovery units.
-With a wealth of knowledge gained from over 60 years' experience, Airflow is widely regarded as a world leader in air movement and ventilation innovation.
-Airflow has earned its reputation as a world leader by continually providing innovative, quality products backed by in-built reliability and developed by experts in air movement who manufacture to the stringent requirements of ISO 9001 and ISO 14001.
+Our products start at entry-level extractor fans and go right through to large commercial heat recovery units.
+With a wealth of knowledge gained from over 60 years of experience, Airflow is widely regarded as a world leader in air movement and ventilation innovation.
+Airflow has earned its reputation as a world leader by continually providing innovative, quality products backed by in-built reliability and developed by experts in air movement who manufacture to the stringent requirements of ISO9001 and ISO14001.

 Our Supply Chain

-Our supply chain includes the purchasing of materials, sub-contract manufacturing, design consultants, environmental and other associated trades and services connected with manufacturing and ventilation.
+Our supply chain includes purchasing materials, sub-contract manufacturing, design consultants, environmental and other associated trades and services connected with manufacturing and ventilation.

 As one of the UK's largest ventilation manufacturers, we work to the highest professional standards and comply with all laws, regulations and rules relevant to our business.

 We are committed to ensuring that there is no modern slavery, servitude and forced compulsory labour or human trafficking in our supply chains or any part of our business.
 Our Anti-Slavery Policy reflects our commitment to implementing effective systems and controls to ensure slavery and human trafficking are not taking place anywhere in our supply chains or any part of our business.